thebetar/VonkProgrammingVue/README.md

 ## Introduction

 Welcome to my website.
 This is the source code to my personal website that can be found on https://vonkprogramming.nl.
-This website was build using Vue.js 2 and will soon be rebuild using Nuxt.js 3 or AstroJS (still busy choosing which one i prefer).
+This website was build using `Vue2` was then migrated to `Vue3` and is now running on `@astro/vue`.
-Furthermore I have tried to get this website as optimised as possible using the right response Headers within my Apache server, using gzipped resources, reducing unused code and just leaving every feature that doesn't add value but increaese the size of the project on the drawing table.
+I have tried to get this website as optimised as possible using the right response Headers within my Apache server, using gzipped resources, reducing unused code and just leaving every feature that doesn't add value but increases the size of the project on the drawing table.
-This has resulted in my website as of writing this readme (2023-01-30) has a score of 100 without any more advices that it can give me (aside from some small reduce amount of requests).
+This has resulted in my website as of writing this readme (2023-02-27) has a score of 100 without any more advices that it can give me (aside from some small reduce amount of requests).
-If you are looking for any best practises to improve your website's score feel free to take a look in this project, especially the `.htaccess` in the `public` folder or the `vue.config.js` and `postcss.config.js` file where much of the optimisations are happening.
+If you are looking for any best practises to improve your website's score feel free to take a look in this project, especially the `.htaccess` in the `public` folder or the `astro.config.mjs` file where much of the optimisations are happening.
+I have some custom use of the `purgecss` package from Astro which did not take into account the usage of `Vue` and `Vuetify`.
+To conclude this README I would like to mention what I have learnt from creating this website and what I will probably do when making the next major version, which is that a javascript framework for a portfolio website is a little `bloated`.
+It was good when I started out this website because it has improved my experience with the framework but my next version will probably be made in pure `Astro` with just a CSS framework which I will reduce in size using `PurgeCSS`.

-Furthermore here are the default Vue.js instructions to get you started:
+Furthermore here are the instructions to get you started:

 ### Project setup
 ```